 Gafata STD was specifically designed for the small to medium size of the text.
 It would look appealing when the logo of any company is resized to smaller in size.
 Even the readability is never compromised.

 Modesto was designed in 2000 by Jim Parkinson.
 He specialized in designing a logo and various logo design fonts.
 It has quite an interesting history from 19th and 20th-century circuses and hand-painted typography.
-Currently, this is one of the latest logo design fonts and with a family of 23 beautiful and sleek, which will surely help to capture the attention of the people if you have used it in your business logo design.
+This is currently one of the latest logo design fonts and with a 23 beautiful and sleek family, which will surely help capture people’s attention if you have used it in your business logo design.

 This will be a perfect choice for you if you want to craft a vintage logo, which adds the feel of the circus styles, classic wooden.